cjam/react-native-spotify-remote/README.md

 ## Additional notes

 Nothing has been special to deal with Spotify *Free* Users but this module _should_ still work.

+## Opening Issues

+Please do not open issues about getting the module to work unless you have tried using both the example app and the example token swap server.
+Please make sure you have tried running on the latest react-native version before submitting a bug.

 ## Acknowledgements